deadlydog/deadlydog.github.io/_pages/Kudos.md

 ## Donations and thank you emails from the community

+2024-06-02

+$2.00 USD for [NotifyWhenMicrosoftOutlookReminderWindowIsOpen App](https://github.com/deadlydog/NotifyWhenMicrosoftOutlookReminderWindowIsOpen) from Ilan Elron.

+---

+2024-06-02

+$2.00 USD from Pieter Spruit for my blog posts.

+---

 2023-11-03

 Thank you email from Ilona Chodnicka for my [Windows Scheduled Tasks Azure DevOps Extension](https://github.com/deadlydog/AzureDevOps.WindowsScheduledTasks) 😊